 On January 6, 2012, the Civil Division of the United States Attorney's Office for the Southern District of Florida advised us that it is seeking documents and information from us and several of our affiliates relating to several matters including the coding of medical claims by one or more South Florida medical providers, and loans to physician practices.
 On May 1, 2014, the U.S. Attorney's Office filed a Notice of Non-Intervention in connection with a civil qui tam suit related to one of these matters captioned United States of America ex rel.
 Olivia Graves v.
 Plaza Medical Centers, et al., and the Court ordered the complaint unsealed.
-Subsequently, the individual plaintiff amended the complaint and served the Company, opting to continue to pursue the action.
-The individual plaintiff has filed a fourth amended complaint which we answered on February 19, 2016.
-The Court has ordered trial to commence on March 6, 2017 if the matter is not resolved prior to trial.
-We continue to cooperate with and respond to information requests from the U.S. Attorney's office.
-These matters could result in additional qui tam litigation.
+All parties to the lawsuit and the United States have executed a settlement agreement to settle the plaintiff's claims for damages and penalties, with Humana paying an amount that is not material to our results of operations, and the court has closed the case.

-As previously disclosed, the Civil Division of the United States Department of Justice had provided us with an information request, separate from but related to the Plaza Medical matter, concerning our Medicare Part C risk adjustment practices.
-The request relates to our oversight and submission of risk adjustment data generated by providers in our Medicare Advantage network, including the providers identified in the Plaza Medical matter, as well as to our business and compliance practices related to risk adjustment data generated by our providers and by us, including medical record reviews conducted as part of our data and payment accuracy compliance efforts, the use of health and well-being assessments, and our fraud detection efforts.
+As previously disclosed, the Civil Division of the United States Department of Justice provided us with an information request in December 2014, separate from but related to the Plaza Medical matter, concerning our Medicare Part C risk adjustment practices.
+The request relates to our oversight and submission of risk adjustment data generated by providers in our Medicare Advantage network, including the providers identified in the now settled Plaza Medical matter, as well as to our business and compliance practices related to risk adjustment data generated by our providers and by us, including medical record reviews conducted as part of our data and payment accuracy compliance efforts, the use of health and well-being assessments, and our fraud detection efforts.
 We believe that this request for information is in connection with a wider review of Medicare Risk Adjustment generally that includes a number of Medicare Advantage plans, providers and vendors.
 We continue to cooperate with and voluntarily respond to the information requests from the Department of Justice and the U.S. Attorney's Office.
 These matters are expected to result in additional qui tam litigation.